lightning/bolts/02-peer-protocol.md

 committed to the HTLC and risks losing funds.

-If the onion is malformed, the upstream node won't be able to extract a key to generate a response — hence the special failure message, which makes this node do it.
+If the onion is malformed, the upstream node won't be able to extract the shared key to generate a response — hence the special failure message, which makes this node do it.

 The node can check that the SHA256 that the upstream is complaining about